25th July 2019: Sekigahara {Japan, summer 2019}

 2nd September 2018: HYDE LIVE 2018 @ Odaiba, Strike 2, and Pretty Lights, Strike 3 {Japan, summer 2018}

-In the morning D****e and I walked in the rain (finding our way and all that) to Shin-Okubo [新大久] (did I mention in the rain?).
-On the way we just walked under a bridge to wait the worst of the downpour out.
+It was raining that morning when D****e and I walked out and headed towards Shin-Okubo [新大久].
+The weather actually turned so bad for a while that around halfway, we just walked under a bridge to wait the worst of the downpour out.
 By the time we arrived at our destination, though, it had cleared out.
 We were walking to Kaichū Inari Jinja [皆中稲荷神社], also called Minna Ataru no Inari.

 Entrance to a Shinto sanctuary through a back alley, and main altar